 Urticaria can be triggered by a variety of mechanisms, both allergic and nonallergic.

 In half of acute urticaria cases, the inciting factor is never identified; 40% of cases are associated with an upper respiratory infection, 9% with drugs, and 1% with foods.
-Drugs causing acute urticaria include aspirin, nonsteroidal anti-inflammatory agents (NSAIDs), morphine and codeine, penicillin and its derivatives, cephalosporins, sulfa, streptomycin, tetracycline, griseofulvin, blood products, radiographic contrast media, angiotensin-converting enzyme inhibitors, and sulfonylureas.
+Drugs causing acute urticaria include aspirin, NSAIDs, morphine and codeine, penicillin and its derivatives, cephalosporins, sulfa, streptomycin, tetracycline, griseofulvin, blood products, radiographic contrast media, angiotensin-converting enzyme inhibitors, and sulfonylureas.
 Acute urticaria may also be seen as part of anaphylaxis.

 Chronic urticaria may be autoimmune, induced by physical stimuli, or idiopathic.
-NSAIDs, foods, alcohol, stress, and infections may aggravate chronic urticarial but are rarely the cause.
+NSAIDs, foods, alcohol, stress, and infections may aggravate chronic urticaria but are rarely the cause.